mchomem/Left4DeadAddonsDownloader/README.md

 }
 ```

-The tool is currently available on the website http://superexpertbrasil.servegame.com.
+The tool is currently available on the website [Super Expert Brasil](http://superexpertbrasil.servegame.com){:target="_blank"}.

 ## Dependence

 "Left 4 Dead Addon Download" needs .NET 5.0 to work.
 This binary can be founded in https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.10-windows-x64-installer.
 Is already included on the installer.

+## Support

+Currently the tool can run on Windows 10 on 64 bit platform.

 ## License